ThenmozhiDurairaj/Paraphrase-Identification/README.md

 	b.
 Run the command to obtain 4 clause based features

 		java –jar ParId.jar data/in_sample.txt result/out_sample.txt

+		(**Note 1:** out_sample.txt is in the form of **1 1:0.6666667 2:1.0 3:1.0 4:0.7647059**, where the first field is class label and fields 2 to 5 are 1 to 4 clause based features namely concept score, relation score, proposition score and word score)

 2. Evaluate 8 machine translation (MT) metrics to obtain 15 MT based features